bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Get-Help Write-Error -Examples
 ```

 That's already pretty powerful.
-But its there a way we can enrich the help pages for our own functions/scripts?
+But is there a way we can enrich the help pages for our own functions/scripts?
 Of course there is 🙂

-Again, PowerShell is building on what has come before, and provides a comment-based syntax similar to the third-party ESDoc tool we used for documenting our JavaScript code previously.
-PowerShell's syntax is actually simpler because the formalised parameter definitions take care of a much of the work, all you need to do is add some text to augment the automatically derived information.
+Again, PowerShell is building on what has come before, and it provides a comment-based syntax similar to the third-party ESDoc tool we used for documenting our JavaScript code previously.
+PowerShell's syntax is actually simpler because the formalised parameter definitions take care of a much of the work we needed to do on our ESDoc comments.
+For the most part, all you need to do in PowerShell is add some text and examples to augment the automatically derived information.

 When you take the time to add documentation comments to your own code your IDE can leverage that to give more informative tool tips etc., and, with just one caveat, you can read your own documentation using the `Get-Help` command.

-The one caveat is that `Get-Help` can only read documentation comments from files, so when you just copy-and-paste functions into the terminal it won't see your additional information.
+The one caveat is that `Get-Help` can only read documentation comments from files, so when you just copy-and-paste functions into the terminal `Get-Help`  won't see your additional information.
 To be able to see the documentation for your own code with `Get-Help` you need to do one of two things:

 1. Convert your functions to scripts
 2. Define your functions in modules